masesgroup/JNet/README.md

   * JNetPSCore: the core library for PowerShell development, it can be extended in other projects based on JNet;
   * JNetPS: a PowerShell module to use JNet within a PowerShell shell.
 * V1.5.2+: strong improvement of JNetReflector; it is used to generate almost all Java 11 classes available in the corresponding JNet version
+* V1.5.3+: JNetReflector manages generics and almost all classes of Java SE 11 are covered: see [JNet Reflector usage](src/net/Documentation/articles/usageReflector.md)

 ## Runtime engine